What is an ILP?

 - set learning goals for the student based on academic and career interests (beginning with the student’s 8th grade year)

 - identify required academic courses, electives, and extracurricular opportunities aligned to the student’s postsecondary goals

 - focus on career exploration, related postsecondary education, and training needs

 - include information about financial planning for postsecondary education

-For the 2018-2019 school year, KDE is allowing districts to experiment with their own ILP frameworks.
-Our framework will focus on meeting the ILP requirements outlined above as well as a K-12 focus on our core academic standards for writing, and our requirements to remain CIPA compliant by teaching digital citizenship.
+Our framework will focus on meeting the ILP requirements outlined above as well as a K-12 focus on our Kentucky Academic Standards for writing composition, and our requirements to remain CIPA compliant by teaching digital citizenship.
 The OCS ILP Framework is based upon the Green River Region Education Cooperative's (GRREC) ILP Framework, developed by Melissa Biggerstaff and Terri Stice.